OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering

 Reacting to a single inactive window would make classification sensitive to transient bursts. \SYSTEM{} therefore tracks a per-object \CIWfull{}(\CIW{}) counter: each scan window without an access increments CIW; any access resets it to zero.
 Objects whose CIW exceeds a cold threshold become eligible for demotion to COLD; objects in COLD that are accessed rejoin HOT.
 This hysteresis ensures that only sustained inactivity triggers migration to COLD.

-The cold threshold \Ct{} governs when inactivity is treated as “cold enough” for demotion, and different workloads may require different thresholds to balance reclaim opportunities against performance. \SYSTEM{} adjusts \Ct{} gradually based on observed access behavior, raising it when demotions are frequently reversed (indicating intermittent re-use) and lowering it when few recently demoted objects are touched (indicating deeper coldness).
-Adjustments are additive to avoid large swings.
-The goal is for the threshold to converge to a value where COLD contains deeply inactive data, while HOT tracks the active working set.
-The details of our adaptive strategy are described more in \S~\ref{sec:implementation}.

 The cold threshold \Ct{} governs how long an object must remain inactive before migration.
 Too aggressive and COLD objects are frequently re-accessed; too conservative and reclaimable memory lingers in HOT. \SYSTEM{} adapts \Ct{} using a promotion-rate target.
-We define the promotion rate (PR) as the fraction of the working set drawn from COLD heap in each scan window: Crucially, \SYSTEM{} measures COLD-heap accesses regardless of where those pages physically reside—it cannot determine which tier a page occupies and does not attempt to.
+We define the promotion rate (PR) as the fraction of the working set drawn from COLD heap in each scan window:

+Crucially, \SYSTEM{} measures COLD-heap accesses regardless of where those pages physically reside—it cannot determine which tier a page occupies and does not attempt to.
 If the observed rate exceeds a target, \Ct{} increases by one window; if below, \Ct{} decreases.
 This additive adjustment converges to a workload-specific regime.
-The goal is not to minimize COLD-heap accesses, but to ensure that pages classified as COLD are \textit{safe targets} for any backend policy. \S~\ref{sec:implementation} details initialization and tuning.
+The goal is not to minimize COLD-heap accesses, but to ensure that pages classified as COLD are \textit{safe targets} for any backend policy. \S\ref{sec:implementation} details initialization and tuning.

 By design, \SYSTEM{} is decoupled from any specific backend.
 The base system reorganizes the address space but issues no reclamation hints.
 This separation is intentional: the value of address-space-engineering lies in making pages uniformly hot or cold, which improves the precision of any page-based mechanism.
 Backends such as kswapd, TMO, TPP, and Memtis observe per-page activity through their existing interfaces (PTE-A bits, PEBS samples, or PSI signals) and naturally make better decisions when COLD pages contain only cold objects.